numworks/epsilon/README.md

 ## Installation

+### Installer

+Go to the [Upsilon website](https://lolocomotive.github.io/Upsilon-website) to the "Install" section.
+If your calculator is recognized, contains a version of Epsilon lower than 16 and your browser accepts WebUSB, the page will suggest you to install Upsilon.
+Do not disconnect your calculator until the installation is complete.

 ### Manual

-*As of today, only the manual installation is available.
-You can refer to this [website](https://www.numworks.com/resources/engineering/software/build/) for the first step if you get errors.*
+ *You can refer to this [website](https://www.numworks.com/resources/engineering/software/build/) for the first step if you get errors.*